 Iceland in May

 From black sand beaches to icy glacier lagoons, the stunning scenery of Iceland guarantees that there is never a dull time to visit.
-However, this tiny Island packs a ton of variety, and every month offers something different than the last.
+However, this tiny island offers a ton of variety, and every month features something different than the last.
+Here's why you should visit Iceland in May.

 May, for example, is a very special time to visit Iceland.
 Many migratory animals are making their homes throughout the island, and as the weather warms up, more parts of the country become accessible.